What is special about the Academy and how does it work?

-Ms von Rauch, you are the Director of the Academy.
-What is special about your Academy for International Cooperation?
+What is special about the Academy for International Cooperation?

-What is special about the learning opportunities at the AIZ?
+What is special about the Academy's learning opportunities?

-We always pay attention to the three aspects that together make up people’s competencies.
-First of all that means their knowledge, secondly their skills – that is, their actions – and thirdly their attitudes.
-We enable our participants to reflect on their attitudes and develop them – to obtain an orientation they can always rely on, regardless of how varied the demands made of them are.
+We always pay attention to the three aspects that together make up people’s competencies: their knowledge, their skills – i.e. their actions – and their attitude.
+The Academy offers participants the opportunity to reflect on their attitude and develop it as an "inner compass".
+This has an effect far beyond the training and provides an orientation that they can always rely on, regardless of how varied the demands made of them are.

 How do people learn in the Academy?